BethAnn McLaughlin: Career

 In 2002, McLaughlin joined Vanderbilt University as a research assistant professor at the Vanderbilt University Medical Center, a non tenure track position.
 In 2005, McLaughlin received a new appointment at the same institution as an assistant professor, a tenure track position.

 Her research team studied how the brain responds to stress so that therapeutic solutions can be developed for acute and chronic injuries.
 The McLaughlin Lab also looked into identifying new genes that affect vulnerability to injury and the reasons behind cell death.
 Their research focused on stroke, Parkinson's disease, Alzheimer's disease and autism.
 Specifically, McLaughlin focused on understanding cell loss post hypoxic and ischemic insults (often in cardiac arrest and stroke).

 McLaughlin has collaborated with researchers in physics and chemistry to study organoids for drug screening, cholesterol in the brain, and sensitive sensors for metabolic signalling.

 McLaughlin applied for tenure in 2015, but Vanderbilt delayed a decision on her application for two years while a disciplinary investigation was conducted.
 The disciplinary investigation was based on accusations that McLaughlin was sending derogatory tweets to colleagues, from anonymous, multiuser Twitter accounts.
 She admitted to sending threats to colleagues, though does not recall if the specific threats of stabbing a colleague were specifically authored by her.
 She was denied tenure at Vanderbilt in 2017.
+After being denied tenure, she sought to have the decision overturned.
 She appealed the decision by filing a grievance with the university, and started a petition garnering social media support for her tenure.
-However, in 2019 the decision was upheld, and she left the university in July 2019.
+However, the decision to deny tenure was upheld, and her employment at Vanderbilt ended in July 2019.